ef4203/ba-sampleapp/README.md

 ```

 ## Contributing
-- Since this application serves no functional purpose other than demonstrating IoT deployments, there aren't any milestones or features.
-- Regardless, if you have improvements, feel free to contribute with a pull request.
+All contributions are welcome, if you have ideas, improvements or suggestions feel free to open an issue or a pull request on GitHub.

 ## License
 This project is licensed under the MIT license, see: [LICENSE](LICENSE).
 External dependencies may be subject to different licenses, see [Software Bill of Material](docs/SBOM.md).